Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 We use third-party services to help operate our platform (e.g., cloud storage, hosting).
 These services may process or store data on our behalf but are contractually bound to follow our data protection policies and cannot use your data for their own purposes.

-- Data, network and computing hosting providers
+- Data, network and computing hosting providers.
 - Discord

 ## Data Security